f1tenth/f1tenth_lab2_template/README.md

 **Deliverable 1**: After you're finished, update the entire skeleton package directory with your `safety_node` package and directly commit and push to the repo Github classroom created for you.

 **Deliverable 2**: Make a screen cast of running your safety node in the simulation.
 Drive the car with keyboard teleop along the hallways of Levine, showing it doesn't brake when travelling straight in the hallway.
+You need to show that your safe node doesn't generate false positives.
 Then show the car driving towards a wall and braking correctly.
 Upload your video to YouTube (unlisted) and include a link to the video in **`SUBMISSION.md`**.

 ## VI: Grading Rubric
 - Compilation: **30** Points